Azure-Samples/container-apps-azapi-terraform/README.md

 - New preview service
 - New feature added to existing service
-- Existing feature / service not currently covered
+- Existing feature or service not currently supported by the AzureRM provider

 For more information, see [Overview of the Terraform AzAPI provider](https://docs.microsoft.com/en-us/azure/developer/terraform/overview-azapi-provider).